 In this book there is a list of what a YA book must have.

-- A YA protagonist (so obvious it barely needs saying, though not all protagonists aged as a YA is necessarily for YA audience e.g. The Curious Incident of the Dog in the Night-time.
-This book is a stand-out though, to this rule.)
+- A YA main character is a requirement for a young adult story.
+This is almost so obvious it barely needs saying, though the reverse doesn’t hold.
+Not all protagonists aged as a YA is necessarily for YA audience e.g. The Curious Incident of the Dog in the Night-time.
+This book is a stand-out though, to this rule.

-- Subject matter to interest of YA, or within their experience
+- Subject matter to interest of young adult readers, or within their experience

-- The protagonist is in conflict with the key protagonist and their normal wider world.
+- The main character is in conflict with the key protagonist and their normal wider world.
 (Conflict is so important that it is required to be specified.
 Not falling in love, not anything else – conflict)

-- Reading level of a young adult, including using a young adult’s vocabulary (This is problematic.
-You’ve got reading level and then you’ve got vocabulary.
+- At the reading level of a typical young adult, including using a young adult’s vocabulary.
+This is problematic.
+Reading level and vocabulary are separate.
 There is an immense range of reading capacity around the numbers that we assign to age.
-And an adult writer can easily sound ridiculously artificial by trying to write in a YA voice.
-By the time a book is published, teen-speak will have changed, and it is also highly regional.)
+An adult writer can easily sound ridiculously artificial by trying to write in a young adult voice.
+By the time a book is published, teen-speak will have changed, and it is also highly regional.

-Looking For Alibrandi has a mid-late teen concerned about personal identity and relationships with her family, and looking for boys.
+Looking For Alibrandi features a mid-late teen concerned about personal identity and relationships with her family, and looking for boys.

-Twilight – a mid-late teen concerned about personal identity in relationships with boys and the boy’s family.
+Twilight is about a mid-to-late teen concerned about personal identity in relationships with boys and the boys’ families.

 Deadly, Unna? – same again.